-Although your study has an introductory chapter, the first really major chapter in it is very likely to be the 'Literature Review'.
+Although your dissertation has an introductory chapter, the first really major chapter in it is very likely to be the 'Literature Review'.
 This chapter will require a good deal of preparation in terms of reading and probably, depending on your writing style, a number of drafts, before it is good enough to be included in your final document.
-The nature of the literature you should use in your study, is discussed in the chapter that follows, and it indicates how the review should be written and also how to structure it.
+This chapter considers the nature of the literature you should use in your dissertation, and indicates how the review should be written and also how to structure it.